 Interest Rates, Fees and Limits

 The Federal Direct Loan is a guaranteed student loan which may be subsidized, unsubsidized, or a combination of both subsidized and unsubsidized.
 Interest rates differ depending on whether you are an undergraduate or graduate/professional student and the time frame that you borrow the loan.
 The federal government sets interest rates for the Direct Loan each July 1st for the upcoming academic year.

 Interest Rates and Loan Fees:

-- Undergraduate students: The fixed interest rate for subsidized and unsubsidized Direct Loans first disbursed on or after July 1, 2013 and before July 1, 2014 is 3.86%.
-The interest rate for loans first disbursed on or after July 1, 2014 and before July 1, 2015 is 4.66%.
+- Undergraduate students: The fixed interest rate for subsidized and unsubsidized Direct Loans first disbursed on or after July 1, 2015 and before July 1, 2016 is 4.29%.

-- Graduate/professional students: The unsubsidized fixed interest rate for Direct Loans first disbursed on or after July 1, 2013 and before July 1, 2014 is 5.41%.
-The interest rate for loans first disbursed on or after July 1, 2014 and before July 1, 2015 is 6.21%.
+- Graduate/professional students: The unsubsidized fixed interest rate for Direct Loans first disbursed on or after July 1, 2015 and before July 1, 2016 is 5.84%.

 - The federal government pays the interest on the subsidized loan while you are in school at least half-time (6 credits).
 NOTE: Undergraduate borrowers of subsidized loans disbursed between July 1, 2012 and June 30, 2014 are responsible for any interest that accumulates during the six-month grace period.